It’s clear that Django Kroner loves trees.

 Both treehouses offer gas cook tops, heating and potable water.
 There are composting outhouses nearby, but guests who want a shower will have to walk down the hill to the offices of Red River Gorgeous.

-On a recent afternoon, a group of four friends from Louisville and Virginia explored The Sylvan Float, their home for the night.
+On a summer afternoon, a group of four friends from Louisville and Virginia explored The Sylvan Float, their home for the night.